-Traveling is one of the most effective and rewarding ways to improve language skills—and we’ve got you covered with the phrases that’ll add some Puerto Rican flavor to your Spanish and help you blend in with the locals.
+Traveling is one of the most effective and rewarding ways to improve language skills—and I’ve got you covered with the phrases that’ll add some Puerto Rican flavor to your Spanish and help you blend in with the locals.

 The words and phrases below are part of typical conversations on this enchanted island.